Palma – Mallorca

 Palma de Mallorca, between sun and historical heritage

-, the vibrant capital of Majorca, Palma combines golden beaches, medieval streets, and remarkable historical monuments.
+Palma , the vibrant capital of Majorca, combines golden beaches, medieval streets, and remarkable historical monuments.
 The city invites you to stroll through its old quarters, admire its Gothic facades, and discover a rich heritage, a blend of Muslim and Christian influences.

 History buffs will appreciate the Santa María Cathedral, the Almudaina Palace , or Bellver Castle, while sea lovers will enjoy the nearby coves and beaches.
 Palma is also a gateway to exploring an authentic island, dotted with picturesque villages, mountains, and verdant valleys.